 Also, to cut down the competition program, she resigned from taking part in the Long Jump after taking the national junior meet title.

 Lydia De Vega 1980

 Furthermore, young Lydia made the news headlines when she won 200m and 400m in the first-ever ASEAN Cup in Jakarta with 24.53 and 55.83 seconds, respectively.

 Also, she was able to get a ranking in the Asian top-list with 12.0secs in the 100m, 24.53 seconds in the 200m ( this as Asia’s number four ), and with 54.6secs over the 400m, the best time recorded in the one-lap event by an Asian woman in that year.

 With two silver and one bronze medal in the 4th Asian Track & Field Championship in Tokyo, Lydia De Vega had a flying start to the 1981 season.
 With a time of 55.39secs, she was second to Japan’s Yunko Yoshida in the 400 meters.
 While in the 200m, she clocked 24.54secs to take Emiko Konishi and Tomi Ohsaka of Japan.

 Yet her silver came in the 4x100m relay in which the Philippines team was placed second behind Malaysia following the disqualification of the winning Japanese team.

 At the end of the 1981 season, Lydia De Vega became the 11th SEA Games’ undisputed star in Manila.
-Consequently, she secured the gold medals in the 200m and 400m with an outstanding 23.54secs in the shorter distance. ( only Chi Cheng was faster in Asia ever) and with 54.75secs in the metric quarter-mile (400m junior record broken three times, 200m still stands)
+Consequently, she secured the gold medals in the 200m and 400m with an outstanding 23.54secs shorter distance. ( only Chi Cheng was faster in Asia ever) and with 54.75secs in the metric quarter-mile (400m junior Record broken three times, 200m still stands)